ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Game mods screen][GM]

-A **game modifier** is one of several optional modifications to gameplay the player can select.
-Some modifiers (mods) lower difficulty in various ways but assign a score penalty by multiplying the final score with a modifier less than 1.00.
-Other mods increase difficulty to provide a greater challenge and also reward the player with a modifier greater than 1.00 to the final score.
-Players who use the Hidden and Flashlight mods will also gain the possibility to attain Silver S and Silver SS grades.
-Finally, some mods can alter the gameplay experience without affecting difficulty (such as the Relax mod, which the player only need to move the cursor to the hit objects).
+Game modifiers (mods) are optional modifications to beatmap's elements and settings that the player can enable at will.
+A mod effect can range from gameplay changes like as changing the beatmap's settings to automation such as allowing _osu!_ to do a perfect replay (Auto), on a condition of possible score multiplier changes to making the play unrankable.
+When multiple mods are enabled, the score multiplier is the product of the enabled mods' score multipliers.
+For example, when Hidden and Flashlight are applied at the same time, the score multiplier will be 1.19x (1.06 * 1.12 = 1.1872; 1.19 by rounding up to nearest hundredths).

-Game modifiers can be accessed by pressing `F1` at song select, or by clicking the `Mods` button near the lower left of the screen.
+The game modifiers screen can be accessed by pressing `F1` during song selection screen or by clicking the `Mods` button near the lower left of the screen.

 ![Song Selection's Toolbox][Toolbox]

-Note that when multiple mods are applied, the product of the score multipliers is given instead of the sum of them.
-For example, when Hidden and Flashlight are applied at the same time, they give 1.1872x because (1.06 x 1.12) = 1.1872, rather than (1.06 + 1.12 - 1.00) = 1.18. _osu!_ used to round this number down to the nearest hundredth (0.01), so Hidden and Flashlight together would appear to give a 1.18x multiplier, denying the supposed number round up.
-Thankfully, a patch corrected this, and now Hidden + Flashlight rounds correctly to 1.19x.

-## Difficulty Reduction Mods
+## Difficulty Reduction

-These mods make the game easier at the cost of decreasing the score obtained.
+These mods can make the game easier at the cost of decreasing the score multiplier.

 ### Easy

 ![Easy (EZ) mod icon][EZ]

 > Score multiplier: 0.50

 > Shortcut key: `Q`

-Easy mod halves all difficulty settings of the beatmap selected at a cost of decreasing the score modifier by half.
+Easy mod halves all difficulty settings of the beatmap selected.

-It also allows three (3) "lives"; when the [life bar][lifebar wikilink] is exhausted, the game pauses and it refills up to about 80% of the health bar for two times.
-This restart will stop the song temporary to fill up the HP bar and the sound hint is the `ready` sound (depends on skin used).
-In addition, replays will not show the restart or restored HP so if a replay is watched where the player had to use a "life", it will appear as though the player continues to play with no health.
-It does **not** work in [Tag Coop / Tag Team Vs Team Mode in Multi](/wiki/Multi/#tag-coop---tag-team-vs)

-However, some (if not most) argue that Easy Mod fails to make beatmaps easier to play.
-The claim is that circles become comically large, and AR becomes ridiculously slower.
-The mod has the potential of making the play area much more cluttered and harder to read, especially on [insane](/wiki/Difficulties/osu!/Insane) or approved beatmaps.
-These points are elaborated upon in [Let's talk Easy Mod](https://osu.ppy.sh/forum/t/56606) feature request to improve the mod, by [Lybydose](https://osu.ppy.sh/u/64501).
+The Easy mod also grants the player two (2) additional "lives"; if the [life bar][lifebar wikilink] is exhausted completely, the play will pause and refills the life bar slowly to about 80% with no sound in-between.
+The refill is signaled by the ready sound (`readys.wav`) instead of the typical fail sound (`failsound.wav`) for failing the beatmap with an empty life bar.
+The beatmap will resume once the refill is successful signaled by playing the go sound (`gos.wav`).

+Interestingly, when watching a replay where extra "life" was used, the replay will skips over the health refill animation and allows the replay to continue at no health instead while allowing health regain from hit objects.

+In [Multi](/wiki/multi "Multi") mode, the effect of extra lives will not work in [Tag Coop / Tag Team Vs](/wiki/multi/#tag-coop-tag-team-vs "Tag Coop / Tag Team Vs") team mode.

 ---

-> Description: Reduces overall difficulty - larger circles, more forgiving HP drain, less accuracy required.
+> Reduces overall difficulty - larger circles, more forgiving HP drain, less accuracy required.

-In [osu!][osu! wikilink] mode, the Easy mod decreases [circle size][CS wikilink] (CS; lower values means larger circles), [approach rate][AR wikilink] (AR), [overall difficulty][OD wikilink] (OD) as well as [HP drain][HP wikilink] (HP); each of these by a huge amount (half of the current amount set).
+In [osu!standard][osu! wikilink] mode, the Easy mod decreases [circle size][CS wikilink] (CS; lower values means larger circles), [approach rate][AR wikilink] (AR), [overall difficulty][OD wikilink] (OD) as well as [HP drain][HP wikilink] (HP); each of these by a huge amount (half of the current amount set).

 ![Easy decreases the difficulty in many ways.][EZ1]